MadAppGang/postman-doc-generator/README.md

     created_at | Time | Time of user creation
 ```

-and puts it into the file postman_collection.json.
+and put it into the file postman_collection.json.

 Typically this process would be run using go generate, like this: